Kotlin/kotlinx.html/README.md

 - jar with JavaScripts and meta-data (required for Kotlin compiler)
 - webjar with JavaScripts (without meta-data)

-you can grab them at [releases](https://github.com/cy6erGn0m/html4k/releases) tab and include to your project.
+you can grab them from the [releases](https://github.com/cy6erGn0m/html4k/releases) tab and include it in your project.
 Use first for server-side and second for client-side

 # Maven

-To get it work with [maven](https://maven.apache.org/) you need to add custom [repository](https://maven.apache.org/pom.html#Repositories)
+To get it working with [maven](https://maven.apache.org/) you need to add custom [repository](https://maven.apache.org/pom.html#Repositories)

 ```xml
         <repository>